 Step 2: Source Pin Images That Inspire…

-So think of your Pinterest Pins as your visual portfolio, and make your them as appealing as possible.
+So think of your Pinterest Pins as your visual portfolio, and make your images as appealing as possible.

-Remember that your goal is to be Pinned alongside someone’s hopes and dreams on their treasured Pinterest Boards.
+Remember that your goal is for your content to be saved alongside someone’s hopes and dreams on their treasured Pinterest Boards.
 It might seem like a tall order, but with a few skills, you can create a Pinterest post that’s highly shareable.

 Just make sure that you have permission to use any images that you find for your blog or your social media posts.
 If you can’t afford images, you can’t afford the fines that you could incur for using photos illegally!